This quality kit features everything you will need to get started on a larger aquarium at a decent price.

 Nice lines and a pleasing design.
 Adjustable current flow.
 Comes with a filter.
 Made from easy-to-clean glass.
 Good filtration system.
 Solid lid.
 Nice lighting system.
 Great for a betta.

-At 2.6 gallon, this aquarium will not be healthy for more than one fish.
+At 2.6 gallons, this aquarium will not be healthy for more than 1 fish.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.